Shop Subscribe

 Fillable Ornaments

-Fillable, or globe-style ornaments, offer dozens of possibilities for customized holiday décor.
+Fillable, or globe-style ornaments offer dozens of possibilities for customized holiday décor.
 They come in a variety of sizes and shapes and are super easy to customize.
 You can fill them with glitter, paint, pom pons, tinsel, tiny toys, and just about anything else that will fit inside.
 Write sweet messages on pretty paper or put photos or hand-drawn pictures inside for an even more personalized touch.
 You can even create your own boxed set around a theme.
-Here’s a lengthy list of filler ideas from Refunk My Junk.

 Crafty Ornaments

-From popsicle sticks and glitter to pinecones and twigs, you can make fabulous ornaments from just about any craft supply you happen to have on hand.
+From popsicle sticks and glitter to pinecones and twigs, you can make fabulous ornaments from just about any craft supplies you happen to have on hand.
 Old-fashioned clothespins can become Santa or his reindeer.
 Transform scrap fabric into clever little wreaths with the help of a pipe cleaner.
 Stack buttons to make little Christmas trees, or string wood beads on a wire and then bend it into a star shape.
-Pinterest has a seemingly unlimited array of ideas for crafty ornaments suitable for any age and ability level.

 Dough Ornaments